isb-cgc/readthedocs/docs/source/sections/data/APOLLO1_about.rst

 APOLLO1 Data Set
 *****************

-About the Children's Brain Tumor Network
+About the Applied Proteogenomics Organizational Learning and Outcomes Program
 ------------------------------------------------------------
-The `Children's Brain Tumor Network <https://cbtn.org>`_ (CBTN) seeks to innovate discoveries, to pioneer new treatments and to support open science to improve the health of every child and young adult diagnosed with a brain tumor.
+The `Applied Proteogenomics Organizational Learning and Outcomes <https://proteomics.cancer.gov/programs/apollo-network>`_ (APOLLO) network seeks to innovate discoveries, to pioneer new treatments and to support open science to improve the health of every child and young adult diagnosed with a brain tumor.
 Previously, it was named the `Children's Brain Tumor Tissue Consortium <https://cbttc.org>`_ (CBTTC).

-About the APOLLO1 Data Set
+About the Applied Proteogenomics Organizational Learning and Outcomes Data Set
 ---------------------------------------------------------------------

 CBTN has the Pediatric Brain Cancer Pilot Study available at the `Proteomics Data Commons (PDC) <https://pdc.cancer.gov/pdc/>`_.
 ISB-CGC has procured this data through the PDC API.